An abscess in the mouth is not the most pleasant thing to experience.

 Everyone has bacteria in their mouth.

-This feeds on the food and drink we consume to create a substance called plaque.
+The bacteria feeds on the food and drink we consume and create a substance called plaque.

 We brush our teeth to remove this plaque and reduce sugars that feed the bacteria.

-However, failing to clean away the plaque properly, will mean that acids produced by plaque begin to decay the teeth and gums.
+However, failing to clean away the plaque properly, will cause the bacteria to spread and cause areas of infection in the tooth and gums.

-Food stuck between the teeth and gums, as well as trauma and rough brushing can also be associated.
+Food stuck between the teeth and gums, as well as trauma and rough brushing can also be associated with increased risk of gingival and periodonal abscesses.

-A weakened immune system, as a result of conditions such as diabetes can put you more at risk.
+A weakened immune system, as a result of conditions such as diabetes can put you more at risk of each type of abscess.

-If you are undergoing treatments such as chemotherapy or are receiving steroid based medication you are too more susceptible.
+If you are undergoing treatments such as chemotherapy or are receiving steroid based medication you are also more susceptible.

 Symptoms of tooth infection/dental abscess